ayaka14732/tpu-starter/README.md

 gcloud alpha compute tpus tpu-vm create node-1 --project tpu-develop --zone=europe-west4-a --accelerator-type=v3-8 --version=v2-nightly20210914
 ```

-If the command fails because Google has no more TPUs to allocate, you can rerun the command again.
+If the command fails because there are no more TPUs to allocate, you can re-run the command again.

 ### 2.2.
 Modify VPC firewall